Inspection Reports for

 Findings

-Failed to provide catheter care in a manner to prevent possible cross contamination/Urinary Tract Infection (UTI) for one of three residents reviewed with catheters (Resident #173).Level II
+Failed to provide catheter care to prevent possible cross contamination/Urinary Tract Infection (UTI) for Resident #173.

 Report Facts